Wikunia/brackets-FuncDocr/README.md

 Unfortunately I didn't find a parser to support PHP yet :/ There are two options now:
 Just waiting until I find a parser for PHP or use regexes for PHP and a parser for JS.
 I've several extensions and a lot of other projects and that upgrade will take a lot of time.
-So would be great if you can check out the next section ;)
+Therefore it would be great if you can check out the next section ;)

 ## You're rich?
 You don't need a second yacht and have some coins to spend?
 Here I am :)